 Is It Time to Consider the ‘Whole Person’ as Part of Sepsis Protocols?

-New research should convince physicians and administrators to consider how sepsis infections in persons near the end of life impact healthcare value—particularly metrics for patient and family satisfaction, in-hospital mortality, hospital readmissions and Medicare per-beneficiary spend.
+Recent research should convince physicians and administrators to consider how sepsis infections in persons near the end of life impact healthcare value—particularly metrics for patient and family satisfaction, in-hospital mortality, hospital readmissions and Medicare per-beneficiary spend.

-The new research demonstrates that sepsis is far more common, costly and consequential as a cause of hospital death and readmission than many healthcare professionals previously thought.
+The research demonstrates that sepsis is far more common, costly and consequential as a cause of hospital death and readmission than many healthcare professionals previously thought.
 It also finds that 40% of patients who entered the hospital with sepsis and died were eligible for hospice care before admission.

 That second finding alone should serve as an indication to primary care physicians, specialists, hospitals and health systems that many of their seriously ill patients can benefit from hospice care earlier in their disease trajectory.